fbpx

 Hero on a Bicycle: Gino Bartali

-Born in a small town near Florence in 1914, Gino grew up extremely poor.
+Gino Bartali was born in a small town near Florence in 1914 and grew up extremely poor.
 He escaped his difficult life by riding his bike from dusk until dawn around the hills of Tuscany.
 Building up exceptional strength and endurance, Gino started competing and winning races.
 Only a few years after his first race, he went professional.
 By the early 1930’s, Gino was a household name throughout Italy.
 Everywhere he went he was mobbed by fans.
 When he won the Tour de France in 1938, at age 24, Gino was hailed as the “King of Cycling.”

 Gino wasn’t able to defend his title at the 1939 Tour because of worsening relations between Italy and France.
 He was drafted into the army and worked as a military bike messenger.
 In 1943, Germany invaded Italy and immediately began rounding up and deporting Italian Jews.
 A friend of Gino’s asked him to help save their Jewish brethren.
 Though married and with a young son, Gino did not hesitate.
 He immediately committed to doing whatever he could to save lives, whatever the risk.